AhmadTaj1754/AESencrypter/README.md

 AESencrypter
 =========

-AESencrypter is a cross-platform hashing/mapping Python module for human beings.
-Used to simulate a Python dictionary.
+AESencrypter is a cross-platform file encriptpion Python mini-app which can be accessed via The Python Package Index (PyPI).

 Install AESencrypter on your system using :

-pip install AESencrypt
+pip3 install AESencrypt

 Import AESencrypter into your project using :